- Opinion

 - 25 Sep 24

 An essential read for anyone interested in the story of modern Ireland, Power To The People: The Hot Press Years by Michael D. Higgins is available as a special Premium Hardback Edition, only from the Hot Press shop.
-It will also be available as a large-format paperback in bookshops across Ireland and the UK, in the final week of November.
+It is also available as a large-format paperback in bookshops across Ireland and the UK, in the final week of November.

 Hot Press Books has announced the publication of Power To The People: The Hot Press Years by Michael D. Higgins.
 The author's royalties for the book – which is dedicated to the late Sally O’Neill Sanchez – will go to the Irish aid agency Trócaire, with whom Sally worked.
 Michael D. Higgins was elected President of Ireland in 2011 and again, for a second term, in 2018.